Trusted

 Until November 2022, Sam Bankman-Fried was known as the founder of Alameda Research, a crypto trading firm, and FTX, one of the world’s largest crypto exchanges.
 FTX made revenue by charging users trading fees and through the sale of the FTX-created token, FTT.
 FTT enabled users to buy and sell on FTX at a discount.

-He is also known as a philanthropist who donated millions of dollars to worthy causes.
-He also championed crypto regulations and associated with influential politicians.
-Bankman-Fried seemed interested in politics, and in 2022, he was reportedly among the top political donors to the Democratic Party.
+Bankman-Fried championed crypto regulations and was associated with influential politicians.
+In 2022, he was reportedly among the top political donors to the Democratic Party.

 After a five-week trial in Manhattan, he was found guilty of two charges of wire fraud, two charges of wire fraud conspiracy, one charge of securities fraud, one charge of commodities fraud conspiracy, and one charge of money laundering conspiracy that has been termed one of the biggest financial frauds in U.S. history.